 (iii) All bars shall be one-inch by two inch minimum one-eighth inch steel tubing, and shall be spaced to prevent slap against the top.

-(v) The horizontal bars shall be gussetted to the side header to prevent front or rear shearing in rollover.
+(v) The horizontal bars shall be compatible with NMEDA and SAE to prevent front or rear shearing in rollover.

 (vi) The structural reinforcement shall have one-half inch clearance from the raised roof.